stenikolaou/stock_price_forecasting/README.md

 This is a python ML project for stock price forecasting using *streamlit* and *NeuralProphet*.

-Before choosing to apply NeuralProphet, three artificial neural networks models were tested and more specifically:
+Before choosing to apply NeuralProphet, three artificial neural network models were tested and more specifically:

 * LSTM (Long-short term memory)
 * MLP (Multilayer perceptron)